 As outlined within the Pentamind rules, a score must come from 5 different games and variations upon the same game cannot be used.
 The “same game” clashes for 2023 are:

-• Backgammon (all tournaments including Hyper & Plakoto)
+• Backgammon (all tournaments including Nackgammon & Plakoto)

 • Poker (all tournaments)